18 Dec Study Finds Text Messaging More Effective for Healthcare Surveys than Phone Calls

 Text messaging is the better option than phone calls for conducting health surveys for several reasons.
 First, since participants can answer survey questions while carrying out their daily routines, it gives participants more freedom to answer questions thoughtfully on their own schedule.
 Indeed, the ability to answer questions within one’s own time frame grants participants a more relaxed attitude towards the survey in general, meaning that they are less likely to rush through the questions than they would with a telephone conversation.

 Second, text messaging lends better results to data collection is because it grants the participant more anonymity than a phone call.
-People are more likely to be honest when they don’t have hear their own words or address a person on the other end of the phone line.
-The phenomenon of “satisficing” or giving answers that are perceived to be desired by the person conducting the survey in order to end the call, irregardless of whether it’s an honest answer) plagues phone surveys, whereas, clients tend not to do so during text surveys.
+People are more likely to be honest when they don’t have to hear their own words or address a person on the other end of the phone line.
+The phenomenon of “satisficing” or giving answers that are perceived to be desired by the person conducting the survey in order to end the call (irregardless of whether it’s an honest answer) plagues phone surveys, whereas, clients tend not to do so during text surveys.

 How text messaging surveys can contribute to the healthcare industry